SanketDhengre/React-Chat-Application/README.md

 - Socket.IO: A real-time communication library for enabling chat features.
 - REST API Backend: The backend server and API endpoints for user authentication and account management.

+## Usage

+Once you've set up and configured the project, you can run it locally to test the chat application.
+Users can register, log in, and use the chat features in real-time.